 All three women believe that each generation must remake the world and its culture as they see it.
 Gender roles and relations are at an exciting but confusing juncture where true partnership between men and women is becoming increasingly possible, yet there are crosscurrents that undermine us all.
 Men, for instance, are confused about where they fit as workers, lovers, husbands and fathers.
 Fran, Nicole and Morra saw the need for a place to begin making sense of these massive changes.

-Role/Reboot was created in the grand tradition of sewing circles, conscience raising groups and book clubs that have engaged women throughout our history.
+Role Reboot was created in the grand tradition of sewing circles, consciousness-raising groups and book clubs that have engaged women throughout our history.

 History is made one conversation at a time.